 According to the Texas Family Code, the public policy of the state is to “provide a safe, stable, and nonviolent environment for the child.”
 In the face of abuse, a court may limit parent-child contact as well as the parent’s right to make decisions on behalf of the children.

 If prior therapeutic interventions have failed, temporary or permanent removal and transfer of the alienated child to the disfavored parent is often an effective option to reunify the child and rejected parent.
-Moving the child and introducing caregivers and mental health experts into the child’s life may allow the alienated child to reestablish a relationship with the rejected parent.
+Moving the child and introducing caregivers and mental health experts into their life may allow the alienated child to reestablish a relationship with the rejected parent.

 Alternatively, the court may also place the child with a neutral third party, such as a family member or a therapeutic boarding school.
 This placement is an interim step used in anticipation of the child transitioning to the primary care of the rejected parent.